 Drinking alcohol during pregnancy can lead to fetal alcohol spectrum disorders.
 FASDs cannot be cured, but early intervention can help a child’s future development.

 Carbon monoxide and nicotine are the two most dangerous chemicals in tobacco.
-Research cited by the National Institute on Drug Abuse indicates that nicotine passes through the placenta and accumulates in high concentrations in the fetus.
+Research cited by the National Institute on Drug Abuse indicates that nicotine passes through the placenta and accumulates in high concentrations in the baby.
 An estimated 910 infants died because their mothers smoked during pregnancy from 1997 to 2001.
-Studies indicate that the more tobacco a pregnant woman smokes, the greater the chance and severity of health problems for her future child.
+Studies indicate that the more tobacco a pregnant woman smokes, the greater the chance and severity of health problems for her child.

 Cocaine can force the uterus to contract, which can lead to blood loss and premature labor.
 Babies born to women who smoked crack during pregnancy — often referred to as crack babies — were expected to suffer devastating developmental side effects.
 However, according to NIDA, studies indicate the effects are more subtle.
 These children tend to suffer from learning disabilities, problems with memory and attention problems.

 Babies born to mothers who use heroin and other opioids such as oxycodone, hydrocodone or codeine while pregnant are almost always born with NAS and experience high rates of SIDS.
-Women should not quit taking opioids cold turkey, however, because it can lead to severe withdrawal for the mother and the fetus and cause premature labor.
+Women should not quit taking opioids cold turkey, however, because it can lead to severe withdrawal for the mother and the baby and cause premature labor.

 Health care professionals will usually slowly decrease a woman’s dose of opioids or use methadone or morphine during detox, but infants can still be born dependent on methadone or morphine.
-Health providers closely monitor the health of the fetus during detox.
+Health providers closely monitor the health of the baby during detox.

 Research on the effects of amphetamines during pregnancy is limited.
 The drugs are found on the street in the form of methamphetamine and crystal meth or in prescription drugs and some over-the-counter medications.
 Early studies indicate women who use amphetamines during pregnancy suffer several health problems at high rates.

-Inhalants can cause significant damage to the health of a mother and her fetus during pregnancy.
+Inhalants can cause significant damage to the health of a mother and her baby during pregnancy.
 Because people who abuse inhalants also abuse other substances, very few studies can conclusively link specific chemicals to a specific birth defect.
 Still, animal studies have linked inhalant abuse to several birth defects, and anecdotal evidence suggests infants born to mothers who use inhalants suffer a multitude of health problems.

 You’re going to have a troubled kid oftentimes because the brain was stimulated with all of these chemicals and now it’s not.